 Fukujinzuke: Japan's Lucky Pickle

 If you’ve ever had Japanese curry, you may have wondered what the little red or brown pickles were on the side.
-These are fukujinzuke, a type of condiment made of vegetables that is often served as a side dish to accompany rice or other savory dishes in Japan.
+They are fukujinzuke, a type of vegetable condiment that is often served as a side dish to accompany rice or other savory dishes in Japan.

-Unlike most Japanese pickles (tsukemono), fukujinzuke is not fermented.
+Unlike most tsukemono (Japanese pickles), fukujinzuke is not fermented.
 It is instead pickled.
-It is most commonly made with Japanese radish (daikon), eggplant, lotus root and cucumber which are marinated in a mixture of soy sauce, sugar, and rice vinegar.
+It is most commonly made with daikon (Japanese radish), eggplant, lotus root, and cucumber which are marinated in a mixture of soy sauce, sugar, and rice vinegar.
 The marinade not only adds flavor but also helps to preserve the vegetables.

 Fukujinzuke: Japan's Lucky Pickle

-Fukujinzuke is often served as a side dish with rice, including curry rice, and is also used as a topping for dishes such as udon noodles and oden.
-It is also commonly used in bento boxes, because the vibrant red colour, which is achieved by using red chilli pepper, adds a fun pop of flavor and color to the meal.
+Fukujinzuke is often served as a side dish with rice, most famously curry rice, and is also used as a topping for dishes such as udon noodles and oden.
+It is also commonly used in bento boxes because of its vibrant red color which is achieved by using red chili pepper.
+The bright color adds a fun pop of flavor and color to the meal.

 Fukujinzuke dates back to the Edo period in Japan, when pickling was a common method of preserving food.
 For a condiment, the name ‘fukujinzuke’ has quite an auspicious meaning.
 The word "fuku" (福) means good fortune in Japanese, and "jin" (神) means gods, while "zuke" (漬) refers to pickling.
 This name reflects the belief that consuming the pickled vegetables brings good luck and prosperity.